 7) Include a CTA

 No matter what the subject is, your company’s main press release should be, first and foremost, a news story.
 If the tone of the press release is too promotional, the journalist will disregard it.
-Instead, you should include the company’s more sales-focused CTAs (calls to actions) in the boilerplate so they don’t get in the way of the main story.
-Good elements of a CTA include: your company’s website address, the price of your product/service, where people can get your products, a link to your petition or crowdfunding page a free download – anything you want your target customer to know or do.
+Instead, you should include the company’s more sales-focused calls to action (CTAs) in the boilerplate so they don’t get in the way of the main story.
+Good elements of a CTA include: your company’s website address, the price of your product/service, where people can get your products, a link to your petition or crowdfunding page a free download.
+A CTA is essentially anything you want your target customer to know or do.
 If you include these in the main body of the press release, you might dilute the story, which is not good.

 8) Try not to use industry jargon